blockchain-unica/rosetta-smart-contracts/contracts/token_transfer/README.md

 any amount of the token deposited in the contract.

 ## Required functionalities
 - Custom tokens
 - Transaction revert

+If custom tokens are not natively available, then the following functionalities can be used to implement a workaround:
+- Key-value maps
+- Contract-to-contract calls

 ## Implementations